Content Warning: The following text and video contain explicit pictures of preparing a dead bird’s body that may be disturbing to some viewers.

 After dissection, the bird was immediately deep frozen and tagged with the letters ‘MFN’ (Museum für Naturkunde Berlin).
 After its arrival at the museum and before its preparation, the bird was stored in the freezer of the museum’s preparation workshop.
 The first step in the bird’s scientific preparation took place in the museum’s dissection room, where the animal’s body was first thawed in a solution of salt and Supralan.
-After that, 5 The preparator entered this information into a .was collected, including data about the animal’s , accession number, date of arrival, and chip number.
+After that, scientific data was collected, including data about the animal’s dimensions, accession number, date of arrival, and chip number.5 The preparator entered this information into a data sheet.

-While the remaining tissue is removed and later professionally 7through incineration, the bird skin is washed multiple times in water, Supralan, and shampoo, and then once again stored in a plastic bag in a freezer until tanning.
+While the remaining tissue is removed and later professionally disposed through incineration, the bird skin is washed multiple times in water, Supralan, and shampoo, and then once again stored in a plastic bag in a freezer until tanning.7

 During the tanning process, where tanning agents are used for long-term preservation of animal skins, the body is first softened in a salt and Supralan solution.
 The tanning process takes place in several stages and fixes the tanning agent in the skin.
 This takes about one day.
 The damp skin is stored on a rack in the fridge overnight so that tanning can be finished the next day in a neutralisation process.
 Preparators always keep a log of the tanning process.